 English, , 155kb

-Organised in Paris on 5 December 2011, the 15th Roundtable discussed recent investment policy developments including discussions focused on investment law and policy, green growth, the interaction between international investment law and international environmental law.
+Organised in Paris on 5 December 2011, the 15th Roundtable discussed recent investment policy developments including discussions focused on investor-state dispute settlement.

 Women are a critical resource in facing the challenges of our global economy, both as an emerging market and as a significant pool of human talent.
 This workshop focused on gender equality in education, employment and entrepreneurship.

 Joint OECD Corporate Governance Committee and Turkish Capital Markets Board meeting focusing on corporate governance, innovation and value creation.